When AI Safety Becomes a Supply Chain

 Ooooh!
 Wowww!~

-It was exhilarating.
-Ordinary.
-Alive.
+It was exhilarating, ordinary and alive in the way childhood summers are.
 Summers in Maine tasted like lobster, corn on the cob, salt water, and ocean breeze.

 The ending of that story, however, was tragic.
 A life lost far too soon.

-But the question that followed—was it the AI’s fault?—is not as simple as the headlines suggest.
+The question that followed, "was it the AI’s fault?" is not as simple, to me, as the headlines suggest.

 I do know this: systems can learn.
 We can design and train AI agents to recognize that not everyone who says they will jump from a bridge is talking about summertime fun.
-Some are talking about self-harm.
-Others mean it figuratively, using “jump” as shorthand for a career or life risk.
-How to tell the difference?
-An agent could ask a follow-up question.
-We could train it to do so.
-It could pause.
-It could seek clarification.
+Some are talking about self-harm, while others mean it purely figuratively, using “jump” as shorthand for a career or life risk.
+How could an LLM tell the difference?
+An AI agent could be trained to ask a follow-up question.
+It could pause and seek clarification.
 It could say: What do you mean?
 Are you safe right now?

-Because this is the moment when something familiar happens—so familiar that many of us barely notice it anymore.
+Here's why the problem is not that simple, because this is the moment when something familiar happens, so familiar that many of us barely notice it anymore.

 Safety, in modern institutions, rarely arrives as system design engineering.